| Position | Member | Term Exp. |

 Amy Schlessman, PhD, has dedicated her professional and much of her personal life to education and human services in both the public and private sectors.
 Dr. Schlessman’s research and professional interests include alternative school accountability, organizational development, and the development of creative and innovative intelligence in learners of all ages from diverse cultural backgrounds and socio-economic levels.
 Fortune 500 companies, as well as not-for-profit organizations, including schools and community collaboratives, have benefited from her contributions to their programs.
 Her publications and presentations illustrate a range from theory to practice.
 Amy’s recent research, policy analysis, and advocacy focus on alternative education.
 She serves as Chief Alternative Education Officer for ThrivePoint High Schools, a network of alternative charter high schools in partnership with Learning Matters Educational Group.

 Dr. Schlessman’s peers have elected her to leadership positions internationally, nationally, and at the state level.
-She has served as President of an international education association, Teachers of English to Speakers of Other Languages (TESOL); Chair of Research and Evaluation with the American Educational Research Association; founding President, Arizona Alternative Education Consortium (AZ AEC); and then the National Alternative Education Association’s Board and subsequently Executive Board.
-She is honored to now return to the service of Arizona’s alternative education campuses as an AZ AEC Board member.
+She has served as President of an international education association, Teachers of English to Speakers of Other Languages (TESOL); Chair of Research and Evaluation with the American Educational Research Association; founding President, Arizona Alternative Education Consortium (AZ AEC); and then the National Alternative Education Association (NAEA) Board and Executive Board.
+She is honored to return to the service of Arizona’s alternative education campuses as an AZ AEC Treasurer.
+NAEA has appointed Amy as At-Large Board Member focusing on Advocacy.

 Board Member – Sarah Arsenault